William Booth Memorial Training College (Wellington): Operation

 From 1913 to 1982 it was the training site for the Salvation Army, until they shifted to Lower Hutt.
 In 1933, during the Great Depression, it was closed for a year due to financial reasons.

 It now houses the School of Practical Philosophy, a non-profit educational organisation.

-The building is individually listed on the Wellington City District Plan as a heritage building, but is not earthquake prone.
+The building is individually listed on the Wellington City District Plan as a heritage building, and is listed as earthquake prone.